 Mystics reject the dualistic world concept in favor of a creation-continuum where nothing exists but Source.
 All that can be seen or perceived, whether good, bad, right, or wrong is nothing more than Source-Consciousness in action.
 God created Mother Teresa as well as Adolph Hitler.
 Each of their efforts were part of the God-Continuum–though different karmic outcomes resulted for each of them.
 Because of all the terrible things we see about us, this non-duality view is often a hard concept to accept.
 On the other hand, it is no wonder that so many who hold dualistic beliefs are angry with “A God that allows human suffering!”

-Mystics know that we are all one– a single frequency on the God-Continuum.
+Mystics know that we are all one–though souls are scattered across all frequencies of the God-Continuum.
 When Source sent a part of ITs infinite self into a Lux Anima, a soul was created and set upon a path for a fantastic journey.
 Some souls are very successful initially and other less so.
-All eventually will find their way.
+All find their way eventually.
 For those who reside in these learning planes of existence, there is much apparent suffering–though in a very real sense–it is all illusory.
-The most important thing that all can do is awaken to their spiritual purpose, as quickly as possible, so that we might bring suffering in all of its forms to an end.
+The most important thing any of us can do is awaken as quickly as possible and bring suffering in all of its forms to an end.

 With this in mind, mystics focus less upon the evil of others and more upon the transformation that is needed within.
 They realize that, in these training worlds, our highest goal must be to learn the lesson of how to respond lovingly in all situations that face humankind–especially when facing the evil about us.

 “We came to believe that a power greater than ourselves could restore us to sanity”.
 Second step of Alcoholics Anonymous.